-Build On Hope is a 501 (c) 3 non-profit organization whose work began in Mozambique and has since spread to South Africa and Haiti.
-We are involved primarily in the field of Agriculture by working towards the development of sustainable farming techniques which provide food, jobs, and economic development for impoverished communities.
-We also provide consultation services in the field of sustainable agricultural techniques for numerous non-profits around the world.
+Build On Hope is a 501 (c) 3 non-profit organization whose work began in Mozambique and then spread to South Africa and Haiti.
+In the past we were involved primarily in the field of Agriculture by working towards the development of sustainable farming techniques which provide food, jobs, and economic development for impoverished communities.

 The heart of Build On Hope has been drawn into sustainable agricultural techniques because it addresses some of the most dire needs in the community, jobs, food, and income.
 It began in Mozambique as its founders walked through bush and saw the pained faces of starving children, the missing limbs of landmine victims, and elderly people along the roadside without any social support.
 Amazingly this dire poverty exists in one of the most beautiful places on earth with untapped agricultural resources, undeveloped tourism, and little trust in the community to realize the potential of their communities.
 Orphans from AIDS and Civil War have little hope for their future if all they receive is aid money, intermittent health care, and temporary employment.
 Build On Hope sees the potential of each individual and would like to see education and relationships grow so that each orphan can grow up and have the opportunity to work, provide for their families, and save for the future.
 Our agricultural technique, Farming God's Way, in partnership with other organizations, does just that.
 Our mission is to teach impoverished communies not only to care for orphaned children, the elderly, and landmine victims, but to show that Farming God's Way can provide a self-sufficient way of life, transforming communities through sustainable work.
 People learn to plant, grow, and harvest their own food; how to manage a farm for personal consumption and market the goods in their communities.